 Usually fitting nicely into three-man midfields with Marcelo Brozovic and fellow summer recruit Stefano Sensi, Barella possesses a handy mix of athleticism and penetrative passing range that any manager, let alone one as demanding as Conte, would love.
 With a team around him built to win now and for years to come, Barella's move to San Siro will be made permanent in the summer of 2020.

-Let me tell you this - you've got to be darn amazing to crack our list if you're playing for Dinamo Zagreb.
+Let me tell you this - you've got to be darn amazing to break into the Spain squad while playing for Dinamo Zagreb.
 Step forward young Dani Olmo.

-After making the brave decision to leave Barcelona in 2015 in search of playing time, Olmo found himself in Croatia, and now looks set to make a splash at a major European club again after impressing so often during Dinamo's Champions League outings.
+After making the brave decision to leave Barcelona in 2015 in search of playing time, Olmo found himself in Croatia, and then made the step up to RB Leipzig in January, with a Bundesliga title well within his sights.

 33. Mikel Oyarzabal